- Betting Sites

 As you can see above, Mr. Play aren’t exactly the fastest bookie around when it comes to withdrawals.
 Luckily, though, withdrawals aren’t slow enough to be a huge issue.
 Plus, the selection of withdrawal methods here in the UK give punters a decent selection of top-notch payment providers.

 As we said when discussing how secure Mr. Play is, this bookie runs on the Aspire Global platform.
-This means that like all the other bookies on this platform, they use SBTech to power their betting facilities.
+This means that Mr. Play uses SBTech for sports betting.

-This isn’t necessarily a bad thing in and of itself, but SBTech bookies tend to be less feature-packed than other bookies with proprietary or more expensive platforms, and the odds are not always very competitive.
+This isn’t necessarily a bad thing, but SBTech bookies tend to be less feature-packed than other bookies, and the odds are not always very competitive.

-To start with the most basic aspect of how punters actually use these features, we were disappointed to see that, like all other SBTech bookmakers, it is not possible to see if a bet can be cashed out before wagering.
+We were disappointed to see that, like all other SBTech bookmakers, you can only know if a bet can be cashed out after wagering.
 For some punters, this is unimportant, but for others this may force them to completely rethink their betting strategy.

-Here’s a list of the types of bets that Cash Out is never available on at Mr. Play:
+Here’s a list of the types of bets that can not be Cashed Out at Mr. Play:

-Auto Cash Out is not available at Mr. Play, though this is true for many other bookies too.
+Auto Cash Out is not available at Mr. Play.
 The main issue with how Cash Out works with SBTech bookies like Mr. Play is that Cash Out isn’t actually handled by Mr. Play themselves, or even Aspire Global.
 When requesting to Cash Out a bet, it’s actually SBTech who decide on whether the bet can be cashed out and what the value of the bet’s Cash Out is at that moment.
 This makes Mr. Play’s Cash Out feature somewhat slow and unreliable.

 We couldn’t find any mention of a bet builder or a way to request bets on Mr. Play’s site, so we headed to their live chat to find out more.
 Some bookies out there allow customers to request bets through their live chat function, and we figured that this is how it would be at Mr. Play.